 Ring Rolling: A forging process in which a ring of smaller diameter is rolled into a precise ring of larger diameter and a reduced cross-section.
 This is accomplished by the use of two rollers, one driven and one idle, acting on either side of the ring’s cross-section.

 Rod: A thin straight bar of metal.

 Shaft: An elongated, narrow part or section forming the handle of a tool or other implement.

 Shotblast: The process of shooting small metal beads against a part at high velocity to remove impurities.

-Super-alloy: A metallic alloy which can be used at high temperatures, often in excess of 0.7 of the absolute melting temperature.
+Super-alloy: A metallic alloy that can be used at high temperatures, often in excess of 0.7 of the absolute melting temperature.
 Creep (cold-flow) and oxidation resistance are the prime design criteria.
-Superalloys can be based on iron, cobalt or nickel.
+Superalloys can be based on iron, cobalt, or nickel.

 Yoke: A coupling component used in heavy industry applications.